 “[Rabbi Yoḥanan son of Zakkai used to say,] ‘If you have a sapling in your hand, and it is said to you, ‘Behold, there is the Messiah’—go on with your planting, and afterward go out and receive him” (Avot de-Rabbi Natan B, 31).

-Rav Qattina said: Six thousand years the world will exist, and one, it shall be desolate, as is written, And YHWH alone shall be exalted in that day (Isaiah 2:11).
-Abbaye said: it will be desolate two, as it is said, After two days will He revive us: on the third day He will raise us up, and we shall live in His sight (Hosea 6:2) [see Rabbi David ben Yehudah ha-Ḥasid, Sefer Mar’ot Ha-Zove’ot, 106:13].
+Rav Qattina said: The world is six thousand years, and one is desolate, as is written, And YHWH alone shall be exalted in that day (Isaiah 2:11).
+Abbaye said: It is desolate two, as is said, After two days will He revive us: on the third day He will raise us up, and we shall live in His sight (Hosea 6:2) [see Rabbi David ben Yehudah ha-Ḥasid, Sefer Mar’ot Ha-Zove’ot, 106:13].

 It has been taught in accordance with Rav Qattina: Just as the seventh year is one year of release in seven, so is the world: one thousand years out of seven shall be fallow, as is written, And YHWH alone shall be exalted in that day, and it is further said, A psalm, a song for the Sabbath day (Psalms 92:1)—the day that is altogether Sabbath.
 It is also said, For a thousand years in Your eyes are like yesterday gone (Psalms 90:4).